 How people dose it

 From the field manual: 10 mg vial reconstituted with 2 mL BAC water yields 5 mg/mL.
-Common ranges:
+Common per-injection amounts, given twice daily (morning and evening) due to the short half-life:

 What it stacks well with